-If you’re an internet entrepreneur, you might find yourself asking the question: where should I incorporate my online business?
-You may be tempted to take the “easy way” and just incorporate your business in your home country.
+If you’re an internet entrepreneur, you might find yourself asking the question: where should I start my online business?
+You may be tempted to take the “easy way” and just start your business in your home country.
 But there’s no rule that says you have to – and in the long run, that can be the “harder” choice.
 If you live in a high-tax location, for example, that can quickly put you at a disadvantage.

 An offshore incorporation can offer some serious advantages.
 Especially if you’re a location independent digital nomad.
 You can pick the best strategic jurisdiction from which to run your business, easy as pie.